How to Choose the Best Pressure Relief Mattress

 • Higher horsepower pumps mean higher cost

-• Make noise, can inhibit sleep
+• They make noise, which can inhibit sleep

-Best: Drive Medical Alternating Pressure Low Air Loss Mattress System
+Satinair - Alternating Pressure Mattress System

 Low Air Loss with Alternating Pressure

 Powered low air loss with alternating pressure mattresses prevent and treat skin pressure injuries through two therapy modes.
-One is alternating the deflation of every third cell during the the programmable cycle time.
+One is alternating the deflation of every third cell during the programmable cycle time.
 The other therapy is static low air loss, which keeps skin dry and cool by managing the bed’s microclimate and moisture.

 • Two therapies in one mattress